thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 To add the Thymeleaf nature to your project: right-click a project >> Configure >> Add Thymeleaf Nature.
-This will also add a Thymeleaf menu item to your project's right-click menu, which right now only has the option to remove the Thymeleaf nature from the project.
+This will also add a Thymeleaf menu item to your project's right-click menu, which currently only has the option to remove the Thymeleaf nature from the project.

 Using either method, you should now start getting content assist for any dialect